ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

                     See what message it gives you.
                 </p>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="50">
-                    If it says “you need to install MetaMask to use this” you can try installing MetaMask on your browser following <a href="https://metamask.io/download.html" class="text-action-4">this guide</a>, if you want.
+                    If it says "you need to install MetaMask to use this" you can try installing MetaMask on your browser following <a href="https://metamask.io/download.html" class="text-action-4">this guide</a>, if you want.
                 </p>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="50">
                     I'll break down the code used to get a button like that.
 Please keep in mind that you're free to use the code, as it doesn't belong to me.
 You don't need my permission to do so, but it'd be really nice if you could link to this post.